Education ballot measure fails, marijuana too close to call

 As part of the compromise, lawmakers have already taken different steps including a property tax increase to increase education funding.

+Nolan Karras of the Our Schools Now organization that pushed the ballot question said in a statement that the group regrets not winning but note that a new political coalition has now been created to promote public education funding.
+Karras said the group will continue to work with state leaders to find alternatives to a gas tax to get more education funds and investments in teachers.

-Three other ballot issues were too close to call by late Tuesday:
+A closer look at the three other ballot issues that were too close to call by late Tuesday:

 MEDICAL MARIJUANA